toggledbits/VenstarColorTouch/README.md

 and including bricking the controller.
 Proceed at your own risk.**

 To install from GitHub, download a release from the project's [GitHub repository](https://github.com/toggledbits/VenstarColorTouch/releases).
-Unzip it, and then upload the release files to your Vera using the uploader found in the UI under Apps > Develop apps > Luup files.
+Unzip it, and then upload the release files to your Vera using the uploader found in the UI under *Apps > Develop apps > Luup files*.
 You should turn off the "Restart Luup after upload" checkbox until uploading the last of the files.
 Turn it on for the last file.

-Then, go to *Apps > Develop apps > Create device*, and enter the following data exactly as shown (copy-paste recommended), leaving all other fields empty:
+Next, go to *Apps > Develop apps > Create device*, and enter the following data exactly as shown (copy-paste recommended), leaving all other fields empty:

-Descripion: `Venstar ColorTouch`
+* Descripion: `Venstar ColorTouch`
-Upnp Device Filename: `D_VenstarColorTouchInterface1.xml` Upnp Implementation Filename: `I_VenstarColorTouchInterface1.xml`
+* Upnp Device Filename: `D_VenstarColorTouchInterface1.xml`
+* Upnp Implementation Filename: `I_VenstarColorTouchInterface1.xml`

 Then hit the *Create Device* button.
 Then reload Luup, and hard-refresh your browser.
 You should then see the master (interface) device.

+Note: you can also follow the latest development updates by periodically downloading the "stable" branch from the Github repository, and uploading those files to your Vera.
+Uploading files from the "develop" branch is not recommended.

 ## Device Discovery ##

-TBD
+**The ability of the plugin to discover your thermostats, or really function at all, requires that you first successfully complete the steps in
+*Configuring Your Venstar Thermostat*, above, and confirm your thermostat's API is reachable.**

-When first installed, the Venstar ColorTouch plugin will initiate network discovery and attempt to locate your compatible thermostats.
+When first installed, the Venstar ColorTouch plugin will initiate SSDP discovery and attempt to locate your compatible thermostats.
 There will be a couple of Luup reloads during this process as devices are found, and as is frequently the case in Vera, a full refresh/cache flush of your browser will be necessary to consistently display all of the discovered devices.

-The performance of network discovery has varied a bit between versions of Vera firmware.
-If your installation doesn't discovery any thermostats, don't panic!
-There are a few things you can do.
+The performance of SSDP discovery has varied a bit between versions of Vera firmware.
+If your installation doesn't discover any thermostats, don't panic!
+There are two alternatives: MAC discovery, and IP discovery.

-First, make sure you have enabled the "Local API" in the thermostat's settings.
-This is found in the "Accessories" menu of the thermostat.
-Also make sure that thermostat is connected to your WiFi network.
-You do not need to have the thermostat connected to any Venstar cloud service.

-There are two ways to do discovery other than the SSDP broadcast.
-The more reliable is MAC discovery.
-To do this, you will need to know the MAC address of the device.
-This is a network hardware address that is unique to every device, and is printed on a label on the device, as well as on its packaging.
-It may also be visible in the network status in the device menus.
+For MAC discovery, you will need to know the MAC address of the device (from step 2 of *Configuring Your Venstar Thermostat*, above).
 To start MAC discovery, go into the interface device's control panel, and enter the MAC address in the field next to the "Discover MAC" button.
 Then press that button.
 If the device can be found by its MAC address, you'll see a message to that effect, and Luup will reload.
 Make sure to do a hard-reload of your browser before proceeding.

 If MAC discovery fails, the final option is IP discovery.
-You will need to know the current IP address of the device.
-The easiest way to get this is usually to look at the network status in the thermostat's menu.
-Enter the IP address in the field next to the "Discover IP" button, and press the button.
-If the thermostat can be contact on that IP address, the plugin will configure it.
+You will need to know the current IP address of the device (which you should have from step 2 of *Configuring Your Venstar Thermostat*, above).
+Enter the IP address in the field next to the "Discover IP" button.
+If you have configured the "API Protocol" in the thermostat settings for HTTPS, add ":443" to the end of the IP address.
+Then press the "Discover IP" button.
+If the thermostat can be contacted on that IP address, the plugin will configure it.

-Both MAC and IP discovery assume that the thermostat's API is configured for port 80.
-If the thermostat is configured to serve the API on a different port, you can use the "ip:port" form of IP address in IP discovery to direct the plugin to try that port.
-The port cannot currently be set when using MAC discovery.

 Repeat these discovery steps for each thermostat.
 It is recommended that you always start with broadcast (SSDP) discovery, as this gives the plugin important configuration information up front.
 When it works, it gives the best result.

 ## Operation ##

 The plugin implements the interface a standard dual heating/cooling auto-changeover thermostat.
-It will restrict functions to what the thermostat advertises is available, so if the connected thermostat cannot do auto-changeover, for example, that option will not operate on the interface.
+It will restrict functions to those which the thermostat advertises as available, so, for example, if the connected thermostat cannot do auto-changeover mode, that option will not operate on the interface (it will still be shown).

 The plugin also enforces limits on the range and separation of the heating and cooling setpoints.
 These are determined by the thermostat.
 For example, if the cooling setpoint is 74F, and the thermostat requires a minimum separation of two degrees between setpoints, setting the heating setpoint to 73F will cause the cooling setpoint to be moved up to 75F.

 ## Actions ##

-The plugin creates two device types and services:

-1. Type , service `urn:toggledbits-com:serviceId:VenstarColorTouchInterface1`, which
-1. Type , service `urn:toggledbits-com:serviceId:VenstarColorTouchThermostat1`, which contains the state and actions associated with each thermostat.

 ### Interface Service Actions and Variables ###